 A retired British couple was circumnavigating the entire US in a month on a ?See America Pass.?
 Mennonites returning home by train because their religion forbade airplanes.

-If you told me that US GDP growth was 5%, unemployment was at a ten year low at 5.8%, and energy prices had just halved, I would have pegged the ten-year Treasury bond yield at 6.0%.
-Yet here we are at 2.10%.
+If you told me that US GDP growth was 2.5%, unemployment was at a ten year low at 5.0%, and energy prices had just plunged by 68%, I would have pegged the ten-year Treasury bond yield at 6.0%.
+Yet here we are at 2.25%.

 You might as well take your traditional economic books and throw them in the trash.
 Apologies to John Maynard Keynes, John Kenneth Galbraith, and Paul Samuelson.

 The reasons for the debacle are myriad, but global deflation is the big one.
-With ten year German bunds yielding a paltry 50 basis points, and Japanese bonds paying a paltry 30 basis points, US Treasuries are looking like a bargain.
+With ten year German bunds yielding a paltry 62 basis points, and Japanese bonds paying a paltry 26 basis points, US Treasuries are looking like a steal.

 To this, you can add the greater institutional bond holding requirements of Dodd-Frank, a balancing US budget deficit, a virile US dollar, the commodity price collapse, and an enormous embedded preference for investors to keep buying whatever worked yesterday.

 For more depth on the perennial strength of bonds, please click here for ?Ten Reasons Why I?m Wrong on Bonds?.